Wednesday, May 27, 2009

 Purchases one Hospitality Kit, containing personal hygiene and grooming products given to clients upon entering a housing program

-Check out http://www.macaidsfund.org/ for more information
+http://www.macaidsfund.org/ for more information